Last reviewed on October 22, 2024

 Obtaining period

-To get a visa, one should submit an application to the IAPMEI, an agency which funds programmes for entrepreneurs; then, present an innovative business project and open a startup in collaboration with a Portuguese business incubator.
+To get a visa, one should submit an application to the IAPMEI, an agency that funds programmes for entrepreneurs.
+Then, one should present an innovative business project and open a startup in collaboration with a Portuguese business incubator.
 Up to five partners may be included in the application; the main applicant must be a non-EU citizen or resident.

 A Startup Visa leads to getting a Portugal residence permit.
 The first card is issued for two years and can be renewed for three years.
 Relatives may obtain residency for family reunification.